-Applications for registration will open after the scheme fully begins on 1 July 2020, but you can subscribe today to get the latest updates and information about the scheme, including public consultation opportunities.
+Applications for registration will open on 1 July 2021, but you can subscribe today to get the latest updates and information about the scheme, including public consultation opportunities.

-During 2019-20, the Disability Worker Registration Board of Victoria and Victorian Disability Worker Commissioner will be appointed.
-They will consult widely and publish their approach to how existing disability workers may become registered, and the transitional arrangements for recognising prior study qualifications and work experience, including details of the process and application forms.
+The Disability Worker Registration Board of Victoria and Victorian Disability Worker Commissioner have consulted widely and will publish their approach to how existing disability workers may become registered, and the transitional arrangements for recognising prior study qualifications and work experience, including details of the process and application forms.

 You can sign up to get more information about the scheme and becoming a registered disability worker by subscribing.